-Rachael Kidder joins the Austin Skyline Juniors 2016-2017 staff as the 14 Royal head coach.
-In addition to coaching at Austin Skyline, she will also be a volunteer assistant coach with The University of Texas at Austin.
+Rachael Kidder is going into her fourth season with Austin Skyline Juniors as the 13 Royal head coach.
+Prior to Austin Skyline, she was a volunteer assistant coach with The University of Texas at Austin.
 Rachael is an experienced coach, having coached for three years at the Sports Shack during her collegiate career at UCLA as well as two years coaching at Actyve Volleyball club in Santa Monica, California.

 Rachael played four years of volleyball in at Moorpark High School.
 She was named All-Ventura County, All-Marmonte League and L.A.
 Daily News and Ventura County Star All-Area each season, earned team MVP and Female Athlete of the Year honors as a senior and was ranked 10th on the PrepVolleyball.com Senior Aces list and named to Volleyball Magazine's Fab 50.
 Rachael was honored as the ESPN Rise California State Player of the Year as a sophomore and named to the ESPN Rise California All-State and AVCA Under Armour All-American Teams as a senior.
 She was a team captain each of her last two seasons and produced 1,139 kills in her four years.
 Rachael was coached in volleyball by Brendan Hanson, named to the 18 Open Gold Division All-Tournament Team at the USA Volleyball Girls' Junior Olympic Championships, and was a 2007 JO 18U National Division gold medalist with Point West Volleyball Club.
 She also won a gold medal with the 2008 Women's Junior National A2 Team at the High Performance Championships and was an 18U silver medalist with Sports Shack at the 2008 Volleyball Festival.